-Cash generated from operating activities was \$4,571 million for the year ended December 31, 2015 (2014 - \$2,547 million; 2013 - \$3,341 million).
-Excluding the timing effect of changes in operating assets and liabilities, the Company has delivered a growing cash flow stream over the last two years.
+Cash generated from operating activities was \$4,571 million for the year ended December 31, 2015 (2014 - \$2,547 million).
+Excluding the timing effect of changes in operating assets and liabilities, the Company has delivered a growing cash flow stream year-over-year.

-The Company's cash flows from operating activities in 2015 have increased by \$2,024 million and \$1,230 million, relative to 2014 and 2013 respectively.
+The Company's cash flows from operating activities in 2015 have increased by \$2,024 million compared with 2014.
 The cash growth delivered by operations is a reflection of the positive factors discussed in Performance Overview, which include higher throughput on the Canadian Mainline, higher volumes and tolls on EEP's liquids business, contributions from new liquids pipeline assets placed into service in recent years and strong refinery demand for crude oil feedstock leading to more favourable tank management opportunities for Energy Services.
-Partially offsetting these positive factors were higher financing costs over the last two years, associated with funding of the Company's growth program.
+Partially offsetting these positive factors were higher financing costs associated with funding of the Company's growth program.